Build your Java app with Maven

 For the Agent queue:

 VSTS: Select Hosted Linux, Hosted macOS, or Hosted VS2017.
-This will use a hosted agent with the Java Development Kit (JDK) installed.
+This will use a Microsoft-hosted agent with the Java Development Kit (JDK) installed.

 TFS: Select a queue that includes an agent with the Java Development Kit (JDK) and Maven installed.